Lagnashree/bus-route-calculator/README.md

 ### Get the APi key

 Follow the below step to get a new trafiklab's API key
  * Step 1: Log in to https://developer.trafiklab.se/login.
-Register if you dont have an account
+Register if you don't have an account
  * Step 2: Create a new project
  * Step 3: Add a new API key to the newly created project and select 'SL Hållplatser och Linjer 2' as 'api'
  * Step 4: Save the newly generated API Key

 ## Run locally

-### Clone the repositiry to local machine
+### Clone the repository to local machine
 ```
 git clone https://github.com/Lagnashree/bus-route-calculator.git
 ```